Type Here to Get Search Results !

 Many economists have provided various definitions of economics, considering different factors.
-The term 'Economics' comes from two Greek words: oikos (meaning a house) and nemein (meaning to manage).
 This means 'managing a household' effectively with the limited resources one has.

 Wealth Definition